 When thinking of parquet flooring, you are most probably envisioning the beautiful antique French chateaux and their wooden floors with a lot of character, distinctive beauty and elegance.
 And you are completely right to imagine all this since parquet flooring is initially created for the properties of French royalties and wealthy ones sometime in the 16th century.
 Despite being associated with an old-world charm, parquet patterns are making their big comeback in recent years.
 Presented in a new, more modern yet still very classic way, parquet patterns tend to get mixed and matched in a variety of interiors – from vintage-inspired, through Scandinavian simplicity with Hygge vibes, to cutting-edge modern.
-If you want to dive into this world of as beautiful as a piece of art wood flooring, be sure to check out this short list of top five popular parquet patterns and get some inspiration on how to incorporate them in your interior.
+If you want to dive into this world of as beautiful as a piece of art wood flooring, be sure to check out this shortlist of top five popular parquet patterns and get some inspiration on how to incorporate them into your interior.

-The main reason why parquet flooring is gaining more and more popularity in recent years is that of the impressive variety of unique patterns and styles you can achieve with the help of a professional fitting help and a dash of imagination.
+The main reason why parquet flooring is gaining more and more popularity in recent years is that of the impressive variety of unique patterns and styles you can achieve with the help of professional fitting help and a dash of imagination.

 No matter if you are going for a classic appearance or rather unleashing your unique ideas, you can make your floor a focal point of the space.